chanjonathan/chanjonathan/README.md

 # Hi, I’m Jonathan
+I'm a Computer Science student at the University of British Columbia.

-I’m interested in cybersecurity and cheminformatics
+I'm an aspiring software engineer and I’m also interested in learning about cybersecurity and cheminformatics